 At one time, brown eyes were the human default, but a chain of mutations has authored varying shades of blue, green and even gray.
 You’ve likely read poesy dedicated to the each, but what real-world associations does eye color submit?

-Thankfully, the authors over at 1-800 contact have done the leg work for us, surveying 1,000 people in regards to the practical perception of “peepers”.
+Thankfully, the authors over at 1-800 Contacts have done the leg work for us, surveying 1,000 people in regards to the practical perception of “peepers.”

 Quite the spectacle

 Fifty-five percent of the respondents involved in the report were female, and 45% were male.
-The subjects ranged in age from 18 to 78 with a median age of 38 and a standard deviation of 12.3 and 67% of these were in a relationship.
+The subjects ranged in age from 18 to 78 with a median age of 38 and 67% of these subjects were in a relationship.